corbett-mcguire/calculator/readme.md

 - Exponents (Hint: Look up Javascript's Math object)
 - Square root (Hint: Look up Javascript's Math object)

-Commit your progress every time you finish a calculater method. add a nice commit message, i.e "Finish Addition method".
+Commit your progress every time you finish a calculator method.
+Add a nice commit message, i.e "Finish Addition method".

 You should be able to run these methods like so from your browser's console...